 Customers must provide their Library cards in order to access their records; if the customer does not have her Library card with her, acceptable identification is required.

-The Library supports the Canadian Library Association’ s Code of Ethics and Library staff have the responsibility to “protect the privacy and dignity of library users and staff” by respecting the confidential nature of customer records and interactions.
+The Library supports the Canadian Federation of Library Associations’ Code of Ethics and Library staff have the responsibility to “protect the privacy and dignity of library users and staff” by respecting the confidential nature of customer records and interactions.

 - Only those staff who are authorized to do so may alter the record of a patron or fellow employee.